OS-EDA/Course/Chapter_05_PDK/c05_lecture.md

 ### Naming

-PDKs are refered to as:
+PDKs sometimes are refered to as:

 - Process design kits
 - Process node